While brands like Roborock, Ecovacs, Shark, and Ecovacs highlight “best of” lists, one brand gets overlooked – Yeedi.

 Unfortunately, it didn’t do well with longer seven-inch hair – most of it wrapped around the brush.

-These experiments show that consumers need to clean the brush regularly if they own pets or live with someone with long hair.
+These experiments show that consumers must regularly clean the brush if they own pets or live with someone with long hair.

 It’s part of robot vacuum maintenance to keep it running efficiently.